-The node acts as a simple host to send Router Solicitation (RS) messages over upstream interfaces (i.e., the same as described in Section 4.2 of [RFC7084]) but also sets the "Router" flag to TRUE in its Neighbor Advertisement messages.
-The node considers the upstream interfaces as non-advertising interfaces [RFC4861], i.e., it does not send RA messages over the upstream interfaces.
+When a node receives a delegated prefix, it acts as a simple host to send Router Solicitation (RS) messages over upstream interfaces (i.e., the same as described in Section 4.2 of [RFC7084]) but also sets the "Router" flag to TRUE in its Neighbor Advertisement messages.
+The node considers the upstream interfaces as nonadvertising interfaces [RFC4861], i.e., it does not send RA messages over the upstream interfaces.
+The node further does not perform the IPv6 ND address resolution function over upstream interfaces, since the delegated prefix is explicitly not to be associated with an upstream interface.

-The current first-hop router may send a Redirect message that updates the node's neighbor cache so that future packets can use a better first-hop node on the link.
+In all cases, the current first-hop router may send a Redirect message that updates the node's neighbor cache so that future packets can use a better first-hop node on the link.
 The Redirect can apply either to a singleton destination address, or to an entire destination prefix as described in [I-D.templin-6man-rio-redirect].